hbenl/vscode-test-explorer/README.md

 ### Changes for users

-You can keep using this extension as before, but you now also have the option to use VS Code's native testing UI instead by setting `testExplorer.useNativeTesting` to `true` in your VS Code settings.
+Since version 2.22.0, this extension defaults to using VS Code's official testing UI.
+You can get the old Test Explorer UI back by setting `testExplorer.useNativeTesting` to `false` in your VS Code settings.

 ### Changes for extension authors